The Ultimate Whey Protein Guide Contents:

 What is Whey Protein and How is it Made?

-Raw Whey: Is there such a thing?
+Raw Whey: Is There Such a Thing?

 Whey protein denaturation is one of the main effects of heating milk, which causes modification of the chemical and nutritional properties of milk.
 Denaturing sounds like a negative term, when in reality it isn’t.
 It just means that the natural state of the whey is altered.

-Why is Whey so popular?
+Why is Whey So Popular?